Medical questions & health advice by licensed doctors

 I have a bubble on the back of my neck and my brother says its goiters.
 What are goiters?
 How did this happen?
 I'm a 31 year old guy.

 In simple terms a goiter is a significantly enlarged thyroid gland.
 The thyroid is an endocrine gland that is located in the neck and is shaped like a butterfly (it has 2 lobes and a smaller connecting isthmus).
 It sits on top of the trachea (wind pipe) below the larynx (voice box).
 Goiter is almost exclusively seen in patients with dysfunctional thyroid glands.
 The most common cause of goiter is iodine deficiency.
 Iodine is used by the thyroid gland to manufacture thyroid hormone, which is a modulator of metabolism and enzyme function (in simple terms, one can think of thyroid hormone as being the "gas pedal" of metabolism).
 Thus goiter is commonly associated with abnormal thyroid hormone levels and function.
 This is why most treatment options for goiter involve thyroid hormone supplementation.
 Goiter is not as common in the industrial world due to iodine in foods (like iodized salt).
 The thyroid gland is in the front of the neck, so I doubt the bump on the back of your neck is a goiter.
 I would recommend seeing your primary care physician, or an ENT to get it evaluated.
 I hope this helps.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.